Sydney Cricket Ground: Rugby union

 Dramatic though that game was, no test could have been as important in the development of Australian Rugby Union than the game against the touring Welsh team in 1978.

-The 1978 Welsh had arrived in Australia as (the then) Five Nations Champions, Triple Crown winners, the best rugby union team in the world but they were a sad and sorry bunch by the time they got to Sydney for the last game of the tour, the second test.
-The team was decimated by injuries and in two earlier tour games had suffered a last minute loss to Sydney and a humiliating defeat midweek to the Australian Capital Territory.
+The 1978 Welsh had arrived in Australia as (the then) Five Nations Champions, Triple Crown winners, one of the best rugby union teams in the world at the time, though they were not in good shape by the time they got to Sydney for the last game of the tour; the second test.
+The team was suffering from many injuries and in two earlier tour games had suffered a last minute loss to Sydney and a humiliating defeat midweek to the Australian Capital Territory.

 Rumours abounded that the Welsh were ready for a big 'get square' with Australian prop Steve Finnane, the so-called 'enforcer' of the Australian team.
 Finnane and other senior members of the team had vowed to avenge the defeat of the Australians by the Welsh on their last tour of the UK several years before.
 The SCG crowd did not have long to wait because after the very first scrum Welsh prop Graham Price came out holding his bloodied jaw, the victim of a Finnane punch.
 Price had bored in on Finnane, his opposite number in the front row and Finnane reacted.

 After Price left the field and the game continued for a short while until the Welsh, using a pre-determined code word, sparked an all-in-brawl.
 Wales lost the test and the two-test series.

 In 1979 there was a one-off game against the All Blacks at the SCG.
 The kicking of a young five-eighth named Tony Melrose closed out the New Zealanders and Australia won a try-less game 12–6, to take back the Bledisloe Cup for the first time since 1949.
 The following year the Australians showed it was no fluke by beating New Zealand two tests to one in Australia to successfully defend the trophy for the first time.

 On 14 April 2018 the NSW Waratahs played a home game at the SCG against the Queensland Reds in the Waratahs first appearance at the ground in 35 years.

 The Waratahs staged three of their home games in the 2019 Super Rugby season at the SCG while the Sydney Football Stadium was being rebuilt.
 In July 2022 the SCG staged a rugby union test for the first time since 1986 when Australia played England.